karen-wang/treefinder_2/README.md

 - turn off/on the tree diameter filter
 - use google material classes for sliders
-- display total number of trees in selection
-- turn off A and B radii if you only want a single circle
+- display total number of trees in selection x turn off A and B radii if you only want a single circle
 - display the parameters of the query string in natural language
 - hovering for trees that you mouse over
 - change species search to not be substring but start of word